Search

 Firms that fail to make use of new technologies risk missing out on a significant chunk of the market, especially as client behaviour is shifting more towards online research and purchasing.
 Examples of this include not having a high-quality website, failure to utilise social media for business marketing and engagement, not investing into video conferencing facilities, and not having a robust digital strategy in place.

 Firms also need to consider the internal technical challenges that decrease productivity and therefore, affect your clients.
-A practice management system (PMS) that lacks sophistication and appropriate connections to third party products will harm the business, particularly in the long-term.
+A Practice Management System (PMS) that lacks sophistication and appropriate connections to third party products will harm the business, particularly in the long-term.

 How can you remedy this?